Little by Little...: Album and song titles

 The album title is taken from a quote by Melvyn Douglas's character Homer Bannon in the 1963 film Hud: "Little by little, the look of the country changes because of the men we admire."

 The title of the song "Cream and Bastards Rise" is a quote by Paul Newman's character in Harper (1966).
 "Happiness Writes White" is a maxim first put forth by French writer Henry de Montherlant.

 "The Piano Lesson" features someone attempting to play Beethoven's "Für Elise" before switching to Scott Joplin's "The Entertainer."

 "Wine, Women and Song" is the first line of "Villanelle of the Poet's Road" by Ernest Christopher Dowson.

+Reception

+Little by Little... received generally positive reviews upon release, with AllMusic calling it "smart and compelling" and praising the band returning from their hiatus with "all their smarts (and hooks) intact".
+Paste further praised the album, calling it "gentle" and "melodious".

+In a less positive review, Adam Moerder for Pitchfork praised the band's shift towards pop compositions while critiquing the album for retaining the lyrical style of the band's earlier indie-oriented work, finding it "leaving [listeners] with delightful vestiges [of 90's indie bands] though ultimately sounding like a Ben Folds album".